-The cost of a divorce is determined by a multitude of factors from the complexity of the case to whether or not the issues in the case are contested.
-An uncontested divorce naturally costs less than a contested divorce.
-In other words, the more adversarial the divorce, the more expensive it will be in the long run.
+The cost of a divorce will depend on multiple factors, including the complexity of the legal issues and whether or not the parties can reach a settlement agreement.
+An uncontested divorce costs less than a contested divorce, so the more adversarial the divorce, the more expensive is likely to be.

 “I would like to extend my sincere appreciation for your services in assisting veterans with their Social Security disability claims and compensation.
 As a veteran that has used your services, I’m very appreciative of the resolution of my claim and would highly recommend your law firm to all veterans.
 You are a great asset to veterans of the Hampton Roads, Virginia area and have my highest recommendations.”

 “When I was hurt on the job, I went to Montagna Klein Camden for help.
 To this day, I am still being paid bi-weekly from the injuries that I sustained on the job and I will be paid for life.
 They also got me Social Security benefits and helped me with my pension.
 My wife and I are set for life. “